Peeragogy/Peeragogy.github.io/action.md

 groups of people who arrange their own meetings are often the most productive.

-*Further reading* – Argyris, Chris.
+*Further Reading* – Argyris, Chris.
 “Teaching smart people how to learn.”
 Harvard Business Review 69.3 (1991); and, Gersick, Connie J.G.
 “Time and transition in work teams: Toward a new model of group development.”
 Academy of Management Journal 31.1 (1988): 9-41.

+*Further Questions*

+**What are your benchmarks for success in your learning enterprise?**
+OR
+**What are your benchmarks for success in your production enterprise or service organization?**

+- survey members
+- pilot testing
+- formal assessment
+- consensus
+- other
+- what's next?

 **Week 4.
 Wrap up the project with a critical assessment of progress and directions for future work.
 Share any changes to this syllabus that you